Kungbib/openapc-se/statistics.md

 MDPI
 </td>
 <td style="text-align:right;">
-32
+37
 </td>
 </tr>
 </tbody>
 </table>

-OA articles in subscription journals ("hybrid OA"), offset articles excluded
+OA articles in subscription journals (“hybrid OA”), offset articles excluded
 ----------------------------------------------------------------------------

 In many subscription journals some of the articles are open access after a fee has been paid.
-This model is called "hybrid open access".
+This model is called “hybrid open access”.
 The dataset covers the following data on hybrid open access articles:

 -   Number of articles: **1 423**